 What Resurrection misses completely is that Halloween just isn’t Halloween without Michael battling a specific set of characters.
-To the extent that Halloween 4-6 worked, they worked because Michael was still pursuing the Strode family and still combating Dr. Loomis.
+To the extent that Halloween 4-6 worked, they worked because Michael was still pursuing the Strode family and still combatting Dr. Loomix s.
 Take away that connection and you’re left with a formulaic slasher movie that no amount of clever stylization can cover.

 Taglines: “Evil has a destiny”; “Family is forever.”

 Are they direct sequels?
-No, these are spiritually faithful remakes of both.
+No, these are spiritually faithful remakes of the first two films.

 Are they tricks or treats?
 Very sharp treats.

-From the emotionally violent opening scene, in which we gradually realize we’re seeing a picture of Michael Myers’s deeply dysfunctional home life before he snapped and went on his childhood killing spree, Rob Zombie’s take on Halloween announces itself as something different, a cut above all the other films in the franchise, bar the first one.
+From the emotionally volatile opening scene, in which we gradually realize we’re seeing a picture of Michael Myers’s deeply dysfunctional home life before he snapped and went on his childhood killing spree, Rob Zombie’s take on Halloween announces itself as something different, a cut above all the other films in the franchise bar the first one.

 Like all Rob Zombie films, these are steeped in violence and obscenity, but the deranged atmosphere does more to make Michael feel interesting than all the previous films — he’s both a superhuman killer and a boy plainly driven by the sociological factors that turn people into sociopaths.
-As horror films go, these are among the better offerings of the aughts’ crop of gritty slashers, à la Wolf Creek.
+As horror films go, these are among the better offerings of the 2000’s crop of gritty slashers.
 And because it’s still about Michael Myers, it all feels epic and larger than life in a way few of those other films do.